mendix/docs/content/en/docs/refguide/modeling/integration/message-definitions.md

 #### 4.1.2 Entity

-An entity in your app domain model(s) on which to base the message definition.
-Using this message definition, you will be able to export and import individual objects and lists of objects of this entity type.
+An entity in your app domain model (or models) on which to base the message definition.
+Using this message definition, you can export and import individual objects and lists of objects of this entity type.

 #### 4.1.3 Structure